-Tips: Keep in mind that not everyone is completely up for Facetime or a meetup IRL and they have fair reasons for it.
-And if they’re not showing their faces, don’t show yours.
+Tips: Keep in mind that not everyone is completely up for Facetime® or a meetup IRL and they have their own reasons for it.
+But if they’re not showing their faces, don’t show yours.
 They ask you for explicit photos or videos?
 Cut them off and run.

 Enter someone’s name to run a thorough background check.